-In a VF system, classical conditioning and negative reinforcement shape how livestock recognize a virtual fence line, respond, and move across a landscape.
-After successful training, the auditory cue is the only information that livestock have to identify and avoid an electrical cue.
+Classical conditioning and negative reinforcement shape how livestock recognize a VF line, respond, and move across a landscape.
+After successful training, the auditory cue is the only information that livestock can identify to avoid an electrical cue.
 Predictability between cues is vital for livestock to maintain the auditory cue as a reliable indicator of an impending electrical cue.
 In some situations, the electrical cue can be disabled manually or as part of a safety protocol.
-If disabled for an extended period, predictability is reduced because animals do not encounter electrical cues when they otherwise would have expected too based on conditioning.
-Without being able to predict that the auditory cue is followed ban an electrical cue, livestock may forget to avoid the electrical cue and stop listening for the sound all together.
+If disabled for an extended period, predictability is reduced because animals do not encounter electrical cues when they otherwise would have expected to, based on conditioning.
+Livestock may fail to anticipate the electrical cue if the sequence of cues is unpredictable, potentially leading them to disregard the auditory cue altogether.
 In this situation, the system is not able to control livestock movement.

 When the association between cues and behavior is predictable and continuous, livestock can control or influence the results of their actions (i.e., controllability).
-An animal may understand the association between auditory cue and the impending electrical cue, but without the ability to locate the allowable grazing area and escape the boundary zone, the animal has no control over its response.
-Without controllability, livestock may be unable to locate the allowable grazing area and are more likely to attempt unpredictable movements to escape the boundary zone (e.g., enter the exclusion zone).
+An animal may understand the association between auditory cue and the impending electrical cue, but without the ability to locate the grazing area and escape the boundary zone, the animal has no control over its response.
+Without this perceived control, livestock may struggle to locate the grazing area and are more likely to attempt unpredictable movements to escape the boundary zone (e.g., enter the exclusion zone).
 Animals could also endure the electrical cue rather than escaping it.
-If this occurs over an extended period, animals may develop learned helplessness, a condition where an animal perceives no relationship between their behavior and receiving an electrical cue (Moberg 1985; Domjan 2014).
-Learned helplessness is more likely to occur when virtual fences are complex (e.g., sharp angles/corners or overlapping fences).
-With complex fence designs, livestock struggle to avoid or escape auditory or electric cues in the boundary zone (Figure 4).
-Virtual fences should be designed with wider angles (>90 degrees) to lessen the likelihood of repeated cues, which may cause chronic stress and have long term consequences for production and animal welfare.
+If this occurs over an extended period, animals may develop 'learned helplessness,' a condition where an animal perceives no relationship between their behavior and receiving an electrical cue (Moberg 1985; Domjan 2014).
+Learned helplessness is more likely to occur when VFs are complex (e.g., sharp angles/corners or overlapping fences).
+With complex fence designs, livestock struggle to avoid or escape auditory or electrical cues in the boundary zone (Figure 4).
+Virtual fences should be designed with wider angles (>90°) to lessen the likelihood of repeated cues, which may cause chronic stress and have long term consequences for production and animal welfare.